SiliconLabsSoftware/matter_extension/README.md

 **This repo is intended to be used directly for bleeding edge development that closely tracks the CSA Matter codebase.
 If you are interested in a stable release, we recommend following our official documentation which can be found on [docs.silabs.com](https://docs.silabs.com/matter/2.3.1/matter-start/)**

-_To see official release notes containing list of features and knowns issues go to [SiliconLabs/matter_extension/releases](https://github.com/SiliconLabs/matter_extension/releases) and find the corresponding notes for the release you are using._
+_To see official release notes containing list of features and known issues go to [SiliconLabs/matter_extension/releases](https://github.com/SiliconLabs/matter_extension/releases) and find the corresponding notes for the release you are using._